 On the Seven Stars, passengers can enjoy the beautiful Kyushu scenery as it flows by their windows.
-The courses on the Seven Stars are highlights of the best that Kyushu has to offer.
+The stops on the Seven Stars are highlights of the best that Kyushu has to offer.
 The train does not just push through the journey.
-At certain points passengers will alight from the train to participate in excursions, making this train a new kind of travel experience.

-Latest News: Click here for owner Owen Hardy’s blog about his Japanese adventure on the Kyushu Seven Stars.
+Latest News: Read owner Owen Hardy’s blog about his Japanese adventure on the Kyushu Seven Stars.
 Spoiler alert: He loved it!

 Each of the fourteen all-suite guest rooms on the Seven Stars is unique.
-Two of these are larger deluxe suites that can accomodate up to three guests.
+Two of these are larger deluxe suites that can accommodate up to three guests.

 Deluxe Suite A

 At 226 square feet, this room is the largest on the Kyushu Seven Stars.
 It is the rearmost guestroom on the train and boasts an enormous picture window.
 The wood used in the walls, floor, ceiling and furniture in the room is mainly Pearwood, with some parts in earthen wall and cherry.
 The walls in the ensuite are white sycamore with a castor aralia flooring.
 Passengers in this room also have the luxury of a private projector on which to enjoy a selection of DVDs.
 Front desk telephone, private ensuite with toilet and cypress-paneled shower stall, Arita porcelain washbasin (made by the late Sakaida Kakiemon XIV), air-conditioning, free wifi, and minibar are also included in this suite.